SplatReasoner: Enhancing Embodied Reasoning and Grounding by Novel View Synthesis: Experiments

 \paragraph{Results} \Tref{tab:em-eqa} reports the LLM-Match performance and average frames across different baselines.
-BlindLLM and Captions achieve relatively low scores of $34.8$ and $24.1$, respectively, indicating that relying solely on textual information is insufficient for embodied reasoning.
-Incorporating visual signals significantly boosts performance: Multi-Frame reaches $49.1$ LLM-Match, highlighting the importance of visual context for understanding and reasoning.
+BlindLLM and Captions achieve relatively low scores indicating that relying solely on textual information is insufficient for embodied reasoning.
+Incorporating visual signals significantly boosts performance: Multi-Frame results highlight the importance of visual context for understanding and reasoning.
 3D-Mem further improves performance through its compact yet informative Snapshot Memory architecture.
 Finally, \nickname achieves the highest performance while maintaining a similar average number of frames, validating the effectiveness and efficiency of our semantic 3DGS representation and novel-view adjustment approach.
+For the open-source model, we employ the Qwen3-VL-8B model.
+Although it shows a relatively constrained performance gap due to the smaller model capability compared to closed-source models, we still observe consistent improvements.
+We show this performance gap to widen significantly with more capable, larger-scale models in the supplementary material.